lightning-domains/lightning-domains/api/README.md

 ---

-# Support

-If you encounter any issues or have questions about the API, please open an issue on our [GitHub repository](https://github.com/lightning-domains/lightning-domains) or contact our [La Crypta Discord](https://discord.lacrypta.ar) .

----

 # Thank You

 Thank you for using the Lightning Domains API.
 We look forward to seeing what you build!